 Nokia Steel HR price and release date

-The Nokia Steel HR is out now in the US and UK, while there’s no word on whether it will be coming to Australia.
-There are two versions of the wearable that you can choose from though.
+The Nokia Steel HR is out now in the US, UK and Australia.
+There are three versions of the wearable that you can choose from though.

 - Classic watch-like design means no-one will know this is a fitness tracker